gebhardm/flm03/MQTT.md

-This document collects information on MQTT messages published by the Fluksometer v03E ([FLM03E](https://www.flukso.net/content/overdue-status-update)); refer to [flukso.net](http://flukso.net) for further information on Flukso.
+This document collects information on MQTT messages published by the Fluksometer v03E ([FLM03E](https://www.flukso.net/content/overdue-status-update)); refer to [flukso.net](http://flukso.net) for further information on the idea behind _Flukso_.

 Note: MQTT topics of FLM02 and FLM03 are to some extent INCOMPATIBLY different; thus, currently existing subscription functionality (at least that provided by me) is NOT working out-of-the-box; depending on my investigations I will decide on how to adapt.

 # Device topics
 Device topics of the Fluksometer start with ```/device/<device_id>/```.